microsoft/app-camp/src/extend-with-capabilities/MessagingExtension/README.md

     ngrok http -host-header=rewrite 3978
     ```

-- Since messaging extensions utilize the  Bot Framework, you will need to register a new bot.
+- Since message extensions utilize the  Bot Framework, you will need to register a new bot.
 [Follow these instructions](https://github.com/microsoft/app-camp/blob/main/lab-instructions/aad/MessagingExtension.md#exercise-1-bot-registration).